omen23/ffmpeg-ffnvcodec-explanation/README.md

 If you use legacy drivers, here are the branches for them – after you clone the git repository `cd` into it and enter one of the three following lines before installing *(entering `make && sudo make install`)*.
 Curious what will happen if you use the newest SDK headers with a legacy driver?
 The linker/loader will not find the entrypoint or function (pointer) or header and your application will fail.

-*All of these three branches support optional CUDA 10 features with driver version 410.48 or newer on Linux.*
+*All of these three branches support optional CUDA 10 features starting with driver 410.48 on Linux and 411.31 on Windows.*
 ```
-git checkout sdk/8.2 # for Linux 396.24 or newer
+git checkout sdk/8.2 # for Linux 396.24 or newer | for Windows 397.93 or newer
-git checkout sdk/8.1 # for Linux 390.25 or newer
+git checkout sdk/8.1 # for Linux 390.25 or newer | for Windows 390.77 or newer
-git checkout sdk/8.0 # for Linux 378.13 or newer
+git checkout sdk/8.0 # for Linux 378.13 or newer | for Windows 378.66 or newer
 ```